st2251/Flipkart-Store-in-MetaVerse/README.md

 # Store Template

- A basic generic virtual store for wearables and other tokens
+ A basic generic virtual store for wearables and other tokens using DCL

 ![](screenshot/screenshot.png)